-In most sites observational methodologies were used (277, 69%) as opposed to experimental methods (126 sites, 31%).
-For most disturbances, study designs were dominated by observational control-impact studies (also known as space-for-time studies) which have relatively low robustness (Figure 4).
+In most sites observational methodologies were used (277, 69%) as opposed to experimental methods (126 sites, 31%) (Figure 6).
+For most disturbances, study designs were dominated by observational control-impact studies (also known as space-for-time substitution studies, Figure 6) which have relatively low robustness (De Palma et al., 2018; Christie et al., 2019).
 For studies of fire, windthrow, and pests and pathogens, a majority of sites (64%, 80%, and 73% respectively) were studied using observational control-impact designs.
 However, only 2% of sites where precipitation change was investigated used this methodology.
-Precipitation change studies tended to use more robust experimental methodologies (Figure 4), including blocked, randomised control-impact designs (12 sites, 22%) and randomised control-impact designs (8 sites, 15%).
+Precipitation change studies tended to use more robust experimental methodologies (Figure 6), including blocked, randomised control-impact designs (12 sites, 22%) and randomised control-impact designs (8 sites, 15%).
 Before-after-control impact (BACI) studies were rare, with these methods used in 30 sites (11%) where fire impacts were studied and 3 sites (5%) where precipitation change was studied.
 No studies on pest and pathogen impacts or windthrow used BACI methods.